Infinera (INFN) Q1 2017 Results - Earnings Call Transcript

 Dmitry G. Netis - William Blair & Co.
 LLC

 Okay.
 Thank you very much, guys.
-So, just kind of taking a step back here and looking at the funnel in general and maybe some of the new products that are coming up here in back half of Q2 and then Q3, specifically CX2, XT-3300.
-As you look at the funnel of the opportunities, has the funnel of the opportunities for those products grown from, let's say, three months ago, has they stayed about the same?
-Just comment generally on what you're seeing, and maybe on the DTN-X, the current product you're shipping, is it still seeing more opportunities coming in your way on either the new or the old product?
+So, just kind of taking a step back here and looking at the funnel in general, and maybe some of the new products that are coming up here in back half of Q2 and then Q3, specifically CX2, XT-3300.
+As you look at the funnel of the opportunities, has the funnel of the opportunities for those products grown from, let's say, three months ago, has it stayed about the same?
+Just comment generally on what you're seeing, and maybe on the DTN-X, the current product you're shipping, is it still seeing more opportunities coming in your way, on either the new or the old product?

 Thomas J. Fallon - Infinera Corp.

 So I'd say on the CX, the funnel is about the same, it's always been pretty big.
 We see a lot of opportunity.
 I wouldn't say it's grown since we saw – talked to you guys last.
 On the XT-3300, I think the funnel is increasing, and we're seeing new applications.
-We talked about a little bit in the access space, the Remote 5 types of opportunities.
-We see a substitute amount of potential opportunity in that area, and that includes the XT-3300.
-But we're also seeing as the XT-500 sells well, we're seeing more opportunities for the XT-3300 in general.
+We talked about a little bit in the access space, the Remote fi (42:39) types of opportunities.
+We see a substantive amount of potential opportunity in that area, and that includes the XT-3300.
+But we're also seeing, as the XT-500 sells well, we're seeing more opportunities for the XT-3300 in general.

-The DTN-X demand, it's driven a lot by companies that are under acquisition and in the telco space where there is pressure.
+The DTN-X demand, it's driven a lot by companies that are under acquisition and in the telco space, where there is pressure.
 The RFQ activity in general for the company is much higher than it's been for a long time.
-We bottomed out, I think, Q2 of last year on RFQs, and I made a comment on that at the time when our business fell precipitously.
-The RFQ activity has been growing steadily, and in Q1, I believe it was either a record amount of RFQs across our portfolio or close to a record of RFQs.
-So I'm seeing in the market more opportunities than we saw certainly six months ago, and even three months ago.
+We bottomed out, I think, Q2 of last year on RFQs, and I made a comment on that at the time, when our business fell precipitously.
+The RFQ activity has been growing steadily, and in Q1, I believe it was either a record amount of RFQs across our portfolio, or close to a record of RFQs.
+So I'm seeing in the market, more opportunities than we saw, certainly six months ago, and even three months ago.
 So the pipeline of activity in general is much better.

 Dmitry G. Netis - William Blair & Co.
 LLC

 Excellent.
 And my follow-up is, I guess, two-fold.
-One is, you mentioned the long-haul part of the market grew, I didn't capture whether that was year-over-year or sequentially.
-And is that a blip or do you actually see maybe several quarters of a kind of a long-haul business sort of coming back to life here, despite the consolidation and M&A that we've seen at your customer base?
+One is, you mentioned the long-haul part of the market grew.
+I didn't capture whether that was year-over-year or sequentially.
+And is that a blip, or do you actually see maybe several quarters of a kind of a long-haul business sort of coming back to life here, despite the consolidation and M&A that we've seen at your customer base?

 Thomas J. Fallon - Infinera Corp.

-(44:27) said the long-haul market was up sequentially, and Q4 was pretty weak quarter for long-haul quite frankly.
+(44:27) said the long-haul market was up sequentially, and Q4 was pretty weak quarter for long-haul, quite frankly.
 I do think that the long-haul business, we do see – start to see recovery.
-Some of that's being replaced with XT type of opportunities versus DTN-X that obviously has a significantly lower selling price, but the magnitude of the opportunities are also bigger volume.
+Some of it's being replaced with XT type of opportunities versus DTN-X, that obviously has a significantly lower selling price, but the magnitude of the opportunities are also bigger volume.
 I do think that the – as we said in my prepared statements, we see an opportunity to grow market share in the second half of the year, and I believe that is the case.
-I do think a number of the customers that have tamped down their spending are going to get to the point in that timeframe when they have to start spending money to grow their network.
+I do think a number of the customers that have tamped down their spending are going to get to the point in that timeframe where they have to start spending money to grow their network.

-It's not like they're not growing their network, but what they're doing is they're trying to optimize assets in their warehouse, and they're bringing them down to a level, and that quite frankly is going to start bringing them concern.
-We take that on a little bit by having very, very fast lead time.
-We ship typically in two to three weeks, so there is more and more, I would say, financial scrutiny if Infinera can ship in two to three weeks, whatever we have in the couple months of inventory in our shelves.
-They are as intense on asset utilization, as I've ever experienced them.
+It's not like they're not growing their network, but what they're doing is, they're trying to optimize assets in their warehouse, and they're bringing them down to a level that, quite frankly, is going to start bringing them concern.
+We egged that on a little bit by having very, very fast lead time.
+We ship typically in two to three weeks, so there is more and more, I would say, financial scrutiny if Infinera can ship in two to three weeks, why are we having a couple months of inventory in our shelves.
+They are as intense on asset utilization as I've ever experienced them.
 So it's real, but it's going to run its course.
 So I am more optimistic about our long-haul space than I was over the last couple of quarters.
-In regard to the cloud business being 10%, personally, I believe it has to be greater than 10% of our business, it has the opportunity, too.
+In regard to the cloud business being 10%, personally, I believe it has to be greater than 10% of our business, it has the opportunity to.

-If we had the CX2 out fully in volume right now, it would be substantially bigger than 10% of our company, and I think there's a huge opportunity, we made a mistake of delivery ICE4 later than we should.
+If we had the CX2 out fully in volume right now, it would be substantially bigger than 10% of our company, and I think there's a huge opportunity.
+We made the mistake of delivering ICE4 later than we should.
 We are not going to make that mistake again.
-ICE5 is actually on track or ahead of track on all technical performance in schedule.
+ICE5 is actually on track or ahead of track on all technical performance and schedule.
 We need to go and make sure we have a cadence of delivery that never puts us here again.
-I believe that Gen 4 or the CX2 will put us in a good position of growing market share again, we just got to get the thing out.
+I believe the Gen 4 or the CX2 will put us in a good position of growing market share again, we just got to get the thing out.

 Dmitry G. Netis - William Blair & Co.
 LLC